Quantcast

 If you’re medically retired, your placement will be on one of two lists:

 Temporary Disability Retired List (TDRL): For unstable conditions that may improve or worsen.
-You’ll be re-evaluated every 18 months, up to a maximum of three years (five years for those placed before 2017).
+You’ll be re-evaluated every 18 months, up to a maximum of three years (This is the current standard, as it was previously five years for those placed before 2017).

 Permanent Disability Retired List (PDRL): For stable conditions unlikely to change.
 You’re permanently retired with lifetime benefits.